maxpertici/button-styles/README.md

 3. Follow the same naming and structure conventions as existing styles
 4. Adapt `/sources/scss/button-styles.scss` for your needs
 5. Run the build process `npm run build`
-6. Your custom styles are available for the contributors
+6. Your custom styles are available for contributors

+### N.B.:
+At this moment, the default style and default color MUST BE fill and primary.